-Collate all your cleaning products into one location…and I mean all.
-A good place for storage will be under your kitchen sink or in the laundry/utility room.
+Collate all your cleaning products into one location.
+A good storage place will be under your kitchen sink or in the laundry/utility room.

 AND…Covid-19 has played right into the hands (or should I say pockets) of the companies making cleaning products.

-Ask yourself which items you actually use, and which ones you don’t even know why you have them.
-You know the drill…
+So, ask yourself which items you actually use, and which ones you don’t even know why you have them.
+You know the drill.

 So, how do you feel? a sense of relief, achievement, and satisfaction?
 You should!
 You’ve just achieved what so many people never get around to, even though they want to.